dongmeic/MPO_Data_Portal/PopulationData/README.md

 ## Download links for the CLMPO Title VI data

 ArcMap or ArcGIS Pro is required for reading the feature layer and web map locally.
+The links are updated automatically with the most-recent data, as current as 2019.

 [Service Definition](https://lcog.maps.arcgis.com/home/item.html?id=4e6c93c4183c46fd90bd1b95edee800d)